 ‘Don't take what they say to heart... there will always be people that love and care for you and they are the ones who really matter.’

 Why is cyberbullying so hurtful and why do people do it?

 Cyberbullying can be so hurtful because the bullying can often be very public.
 Mean messages left on a Facebook page are not just seen by the person being bullied but might also been seen by all their friends.
 Often the person being bullied can't get away from it because the messages come through on their mobile phone, to their email account or on their Facebook page, Instagram or Twitter feed.

 There are lots of reasons that young people bully others.
 Sometimes it's about trying to become popular, or to intimidate or make someone afraid of them.
 Sometimes it's a reaction to being bullied themselves or because they are jealous of the person they are bullying.

-The ways to deal with a problem of bullying, whether it's at school or on the internet is always different depending on the situation that you find yourself in.
+There are always different ways to deal with a problem of bullying, whether it's at school or online.
 It may also depend on who is doing the bullying and how it started.
 It is important to keep in mind that dealing with bullying is about finding a solution that works for you.
 Sometimes it can be really hard to reach out for help or tell someone because you are concerned that people won't understand, know what to do or that it will make the situation worse.

 - It is NOT your fault

 - There is help available (teachers, parents and counsellors can all be helpful people to talk with about your situation)